Very detailed and knowledgable.

 Being arrested or receiving a misdemeanor summons is the beginning of a very difficult journey for the accused.
 The charge can be burdensome and embarrassing.
 In the worst case, the accused will have to go to prison.
 Someone needs a criminal defense attorney if there is a warrant for their arrest, if they are under investigation by law enforcement, if they have received a summons or been arrested, among others.

 Mr. Barkemeyer understands how a criminal issue can affect his clients life on many levels.
 Many times, his client's families suffer as well.
 Mr. Barkemeyer teaches his clients about the criminal justice system and keeping his clients informed of all the circumstances concerning his/her case.

-Contact Baton Rouge criminal lawyer, Carl Barkemeyer, at (225) 964-6720 if you have a criminal charge in East Baton Rouge Parish or surrounding areas.
+Contact Carl Barkemeyer, criminal defense attorney, at (225) 964-6720 if you have a criminal charge in East Baton Rouge Parish or surrounding areas.

 Recent Blog Posts